 - Flour.
 All-purpose flour always works well, and cake flour for a softer, finer dough.

-- Baking powder.
-Make sure it's active.
+- Baking powder: make sure it's active.
 It's an unexpected ingredient that gives it a kind of spongy, sugar cookie texture.
 That's why I love it for crostatas.
-You can omit it and you have a rich sweet pie crust.
+You can omit it; you'll still have a rich sweet pie crust.

 - Butter, have it cold and in pieces.
 This is very important so it mixes a bit with the flour but is not completely incorporated into it.
 Some pieces of butter the size of peas should remain to ensure flakiness when baked.
 I use a food processor for this part, but you can easily make it in a bowl with a dough cutter or use your hands, always being careful not to overwork the butter and heating it up too much (due to warm hands).
 If that happens, return the bowl as is to the fridge for 10 minutes, and then continue.